SamChill/expectra/README.md

 ### Installation

 This program is distributed as a Python package.
 It makes use the Python libraries numpy and mpi4py.
-It will also require a Fortran compiler to build the FEFF6-lite program that is redistributed with the code.
+It will also require a Fortran compiler to build the FEFF6-lite program that is redistributed with the code and a MPI library.

 First build FEFF6-lite by running `make` in the `bin/` directory.
 If gfortran is installed then the executable `feff` will be produced.
-Next install an MPI library such as OpenMPI or MPICH2 and then you can install mpi4py and numpy.
+Next install a MPI library such as OpenMPI or MPICH2 and then you can install mpi4py and numpy.
 On Ubuntu the following commands should get all the dependencies installed:

 ```
 $ sudo apt-get install build-essential gfortran python-mpi4py python-numpy